 Sex Development & Maturation (MTG7)

 This Main Thematic Group (MTG) is dedicated to the Disorders of sex development (DSD) and the Disorders of sex maturation (DSM).
 These are medical conditions involving the reproductive system in both sexes.
 More specifically, these terms refer to "congenital conditions in which development of chromosomal, gonadal, or anatomical sex is atypical."
-The term has been controversial; the World Health Organization still references DSDs as intersex traits or conditions.
+The term has been controversial; the World Health organisation still references DSDs as intersex traits or conditions.
 The Council of Europe has called for a review of medical classifications that unnecessarily medicalize intersex traits.

 DSDs are medical conditions involving the way the reproductive system develops from infancy (and before birth) and then matures through young adulthood.
 There are several types of DSDs and their effect on the external and internal reproductive organs varies greatly.